SeaBebop/La-Patisserie-Du-Coeur/README.md

-## La Patisserie Du Coeur
+# La Patisserie Du Coeur

 La Patisserie Du Coeur is an e-commerce bakery website that allows users to order goods online.
-The website is built using Django REST API on the backend and ReactJS, Docker, and TailwindCSS on the frontend.
+The website is built using Django REST API on the backend and ReactJS, Docker and TailwindCSS on the frontend.

-Features
+## Features

    * Users can browse and select bakery goods to add to their cart.
+   * Celery task and beat managing the product inventory
-   * Anonymous users are identified with a session ID that expires in 2 weeks, which is used to store orders in their respective carts.
+   * Anonymous users are registered as a persistent session user that have a cart and purchase history
-   * Users that register will have an account that utilizes JWT cookie authentication and can persist log in.
+   * Users that register will have an account that utilizes JWT cookie authentication and can persist log in
-   * Users can transfer their old session carts to their new account carts.
+   * Anonymous users can transfer their old session carts to their new account carts
-   * Purchases are processed by a test mode version of Stripe.
+   * Purchases are processed by a test mode version of Stripe webhook

-Setup
+## Setup

     Clone the repository:

     git clone https://github.com/<your-username>/La-Patisserie-Du-Coeur.git
     cd La-Patisserie-Du-Coeur
+### Set up each docker container with the following environment:

+  * DJANGO_DEBUG
+  * DOCKER_KEY
+  * DJANGO_SETTINGS_MODULE
+  * DOCKER_STRIPE
+  * DOCKER_ENDPOINT_SK
+  * DOCKER_DEFAULT_FROM_EMAIL (Optional)
+  * DOCKER_EMAIL_HOST_PASSWORD (Optional)

-Build and run the Docker container:
+### Build and run the Docker container:

     docker-compose up --build
+    new terminal
     cd frontend
+    npm i
     npm start
     Navigate to http://localhost:3000 to view the website.

-Dependencies
+### Dependencies

     Docker 20.10.5
     Python 3.8